cennznet/api.js/packages/api/README.md

 All `api.tx.<section>.<method>(...)` return CennznetExtrinsic, which have

-To use feeExchange, it is required to pass them as part of SignerOption
+To set fee exchange options on a transaction, it should be included as an additional argument when signing e.g

 ```
 const tx = api.tx.genericAsset.transfer(16000, 'some address', 1000000);